allenai/mosaic-leaderboard/anli/baselines/random-baseline/README.md

 ## Running this example locally

-To try out this random baseline, you must first download either the [train](https://storage.googleapis.com/ai2-alexandria/public/alpha-nli/train.jsonl) or [dev](https://storage.googleapis.com/ai2-alexandria/public/alpha-nli/valid.jsonl) split of the aNLI dataset and run.
+To try out this random baseline, you must first download either the [train](https://storage.googleapis.com/ai2-alexandria/public/alpha-nli/train.jsonl) or [dev](https://storage.googleapis.com/ai2-alexandria/public/alpha-nli/valid.jsonl) split of the aNLI dataset.
 Then you can run the random baseline with the following command.

 ```
 python random_baseline.py --input_file train.jsonl --output_file predictions.txt